guuhgsn/aws-examples/api/sts/Readme.md

 ./bin/deploy
 ```

-## Use new user crednetials and assume role
+## Use new user credentials and assume role

 ```sh
 aws iam put-user-policy \